Experimental Journey – An Artist in Three Countries

 72pp full colour, 280 x 200mm, lock-bound paperback, 100mm flaps

-The artist of Czech-origin Alex Sadlo works in several media, ranging from painting in oils and other media to enamels, jewellery and ceramics.
-A particular interest is creating Three-Dimensional illusions with abstract forms.
-In much of this work he operates close to the Optical Art produced by luminaries such as Briget Riley, Victor Vasarely and Yaacov Agam.
-He has a liking for using carefully articulated and graded coloured stripes in many of these paintings, a device he also employs in many of his realistic figurative and semi-abstract compositions.
+The artist of Czech-origin Alex Sadlo worked in several media, ranging from painting in oils and other media to enamels, jewellery and ceramics.
+A particular interest was creating Three-Dimensional illusions with abstract forms.
+In much of this work he operated close to the Optical Art produced by luminaries such as Briget Riley, Victor Vasarely and Yaacov Agam.
+He had a liking for using carefully articulated and graded coloured stripes in many of these paintings, a device he also employed in many of his realistic figurative and semi-abstract compositions.

 In terms of Australian art, he was a pioneer of this kind of activity, and his presence in Adelaide and at the Contemporary Art Society had an osmotic effect on a later generation of painters who emerged from the South Australian School of Art and are now credited with bringing Hard Edge, Colour Field and Op Art to the fore in Australian art.
 Sadlo was also a pioneer of Pop Art in Australia, and used collage extensively in some of his work from the 1960s, concurrent with a second-wave of Australian collage artists (after the 1940s surrealists), such as the Annandale Imitation Realists.
 Sadlo was also a pioneer of modern enamelling and jewellery in Adelaide, and his influence has been recognised on a later generation of successful jewellers in Australia.

-He has lived in London since the early 1970s, and has represented Britain at 4th Biennale International de l’Art de l’Email, Limoges, France (1976); the 13th Exhibition of International Enamelling Art, Ueno Royal Museum, Tokyo (1979); at the 5th Limoges Biennale (1980); and won the pize for enamel picture at the International Exhibition, Ueno Royal Museum, Tokyo (1987).
-He has also exhibited at 3 Internationales St Gallener Festival der Kuenste in Austria and held major survey exhibitions in Buckinghamshire, UK (1997) and Zapadoceska Gallery, Plzen, Czech Republic (2006).
+He lived in London, Slough, and Brighton in the United Kingdom from the early 1970s, and represented Britain at 4th Biennale International de l’Art de l’Email, Limoges, France (1976); the 13th Exhibition of International Enamelling Art, Ueno Royal Museum, Tokyo (1979); at the 5th Limoges Biennale (1980); and won the prize for enamel picture at the International Exhibition, Ueno Royal Museum, Tokyo (1987).
+He also exhibited at 3 Internationales St Gallener Festival der Kuenste in Austria and held major survey exhibitions in Buckinghamshire, UK (1997) and Zapadoceska Gallery, Plzen, Czech Republic (2006).
 ‘A Wonderful World’: Alexander Sadlo – A Retrospective of work spanning more than 60 years was held from 25 May-24 June 2012 at Life – the Gallery, Hewetts Kilns, Tongham Road, Farnham, Surrey GU10 1PJ, United Kingdom.

-Copies may still be available through Wakefield Press:
+Copies of the monograph (2007) may still be available through Wakefield Press: